29 Links To Help You Master Email Marketing

 This article from emailmonday.com gives you 5 things to help get your thinking straight when it comes to strategically planning your email marketing.
 It’s a simple and perfect place to start.

-5 Best Practices for Email Marketing in 2012
+5 Best Practices for Email Marketing

 Yes, “social media” might get all of the buzz.